 With the invention of personal computers, a version of Logo with virtual turtles that drew lines on the screen soon made their way to the Apple II and later personal computers.5

-Using Logo, young children were among the first to experience computer graphics, but soon advanced graphics would make their way to video and computer games.6 Papert never had children, but he spent significant time with his nieces and nephews and watched them play video games on consoles, which were introduced after he created Logo.
+Using Logo, young children were among the first to experience computer graphics.
+Soon graphics far advanced from Logo would make their way to video and computer games,6 and Papert spent significant time with his nieces and nephews watching them play these games.
 He realized, if you look past the surface of cute animation, the games are difficult puzzles, and he was impressed that the reward for beating a level was a more difficult level.
 Papert concluded that the attraction of these games was not because they were frivolous fun, as we old folks may have believed, but “hard fun,” intellectual challenges that exceeded the dull lessons of the classroom.7 8

-Seymour Papert was prescient in recognizing computer games as hard fun.
+Seymour Papert was prescient.
 While there was a time the rightful descendant of the Apple II learning community was amateur web site development, that has become too complex for hobbyists.
 Games have become increasingly difficult as well but are still accessible to the determined, and users turn to forums, wikis (a Wikipedia for a single game), messaging platforms, and YouTube and other video channels, to gather playing advice.
 The most ambitious add their own content to games (called “modding”)—harder hard fun.

 I’ve described various forms of learning communities and there are countless others: book clubs, writing groups, music jams, collecting, rock climbing, fan fiction, pet interests, role-playing, and many I’ve never heard of.
 What they have in common is the pursuit of hard fun, participation from members of various levels of competence, and sharing and mentoring.
 Contrast that with an increasingly common community, the tribe.